Pathfinder Leadership Award

-The resources for this section of the leadership award have been tailored to appeal to the unique needs and situations of each respective Union within this Division.
-Please click on the links below according to your respective territory.
+Resources for this section of the leadership award may have been tailored to appeal to the unique needs and situations of each respective Union within this Division.
+Please refer to your local Youth Department or click on the links below according to your respective territory.

 Australian Union Conference (AUC)

-The resource documents specific to the FIVE modules in the AUC New Skills Development section are now offered through Avondale University College.
+The resource documents specific to the FIVE modules in the AUC New Skills Development section are now offered through Avondale University.
 Please contact your local Conference Youth/Pathfinder Department for more information.